Institute for Public Health Innovation (IPHI) Logo

 • Enhance teaching program for CHW training and continuing education

-• Support CHW network development across the District of Columbia, Maryland, and Virginia
+• Support CHW network development across the District of Columbia, Maryland, Virginia, and beyond

 • Consult and provide technical assistance to organizations requesting help in planning, operating, and evaluating CHW programs